ROBOTICronics/Wireless/nRF24L01/readme.md

 Select Add .ZIP Library from the Include Library sub-menu and use the dialog box to select the ZIP file you have downloaded.

-Finally, the RadioHead library will be installed.
+Finally, the RF24 library will be installed.